Skip to main content

 European Semester

 The framework for coordinating economic policies across the European Union is provided by the European Semester.
-This framework allows EU Member States to outline their economic and budget plans and have progress monitored at specific times throughout the year.
+This framework allows EU Member States to:

 Member States have autonomy to implement their own financial policies and tax regimes, but the Semester ensures they keep within an agreed set of rules called the Stability and Growth Pact (SGP).

-The Semester was introduced in 2010 in response to the global economic crisis of the time.
+The European Semester was introduced in 2010 in response to the global economic crisis of the time.
 It includes mechanisms to identify potential risks to stability and imbalances such as property market bubbles, like the one that contributed to Ireland’s economic crash in 2010.

 In April 2023, the European Commission proposed new economic governance rules that will address shortcomings in the current framework that emerged in the aftermath of Covid-19.
+The proposals aim to:

 Stability and Growth Pact